Gari Clifford

 Gari David Clifford is a British-American physicist, biomedical engineer, academic, and researcher.
-He is the Chair of Emory's Department of Biomedical Informatics and a Professor of Biomedical Engineering and Biomedical Informatics at Emory University and Georgia Institute of Technology.
+He is a professor in the Department of Anesthesiology and Critical Care Medicine at Johns Hopkins University School of Medicine, with a dual appointment in the Department of Biomedical Engineering at the Whiting School of Engineering, and the inaugural Director of Perioperative and Critical Care Data Science & AI.
+He was previously the chair of the Department of Biomedical Informatics and a professor of biomedical engineering and biomedical informatics at Emory University and Georgia Institute of Technology.

 Clifford has authored over 500 publications, and has multiple patents awarded.
 His research is focused on the development of AI and signal processing methods for processing biomedical sensor data, with application areas that include Cardiovascular Disease, Circadian Rhythms and Sleep, Global Health, Maternal/Fetal Health, and Neuropsychiatric Diseases.

-Clifford is the Director of the PhysioNet Challenges and the co-founder and CTO of MindChild Medical Inc. He has served on multiple advisory boards including Alivecor Inc., Nextsense Inc., and the Research Resource for Complex Physiologic Signals (otherwise known as 'PhysioNet').
+Clifford is the director of the PhysioNet Challenges and the co-founder and CTO of MindChild Medical Inc. He has served on multiple advisory boards, including Alivecor Inc., Nextsense Inc., and the Research Resource for Complex Physiologic Signals (otherwise known as 'PhysioNet').

 As of September 2025, Clifford's H-index is over 80.
 He is recognized as a top 0.05% scholar worldwide by ScholarGPS.